TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/b2c-policy-mfa-or-email-verification.md

 Yes, by using <code>DisplayControls</code> (currently in preview) and the third-party email provider [SendGrid](https://docs.microsoft.com/azure/active-directory-b2c/custom-email-sendgrid) or [Mailjet](https://docs.microsoft.com/azure/active-directory-b2c/custom-email-mailjet), you can use your own email template and From: address and subject, as well as support localization and custom one-time password (OTP) settings.

-### **For my customers can I generate and send a code to a phone number, and then verify the code?**
+### **For my customers, can I generate and send a code to a phone number, and then verify the code?**

 Azure Active Directory B2C (Azure AD B2C) provides support for verifying a phone number by using Azure AD Multi-Factor Authentication (MFA).
-Use [this](https://docs.microsoft.com/azure/active-directory-b2c/multi-factor-auth-technical-profile) technical profile to generate and send a code to a phone number, and then verify the code.
+Use [this technical profile](https://docs.microsoft.com/azure/active-directory-b2c/multi-factor-auth-technical-profile) to generate and send a code to a phone number, and then verify the code.

 ### **I need to customize behavior of my Azure Active Directory B2C tenant**